kaka-zuumi/VENUSpy/README.md

 pip install chempotpy
 ```

 ChemPotPy is a collection of analytical potentials, originally made in Fortran and then packaged with a Python wrapper.
 Thus, only specific chemical reactions can be studied.
-We will try it out on the O + O2 reaction; find the full list of reactions available at: xxxxx.
+We will try it out on the O + O2 reaction; find the full list of reactions available at: https://github.com/shuyinan/chempotpy.
 The input files describing the geometry and PES are as follows:

 <details>
 <summary>O.O2.input.xyz</summary>